 Holistic care is a high priority at Birtley House, enabling the multi-disciplinary team to work together to facilitate the best possible care for our Residents.
-The multi-disciplinary team includes: Matron, Directors, Staff Nurses, Care Assistants, Pastoral Team, Housekeeping, Complementary Therapy, the Activities Team, Physiotherapy and Maintenance.
+The multi-disciplinary team includes: our house Manager, Directors, Staff Nurses, Care Assistants, Pastoral Team, Housekeeping, Complementary Therapy, the Activities Team, Physiotherapy and Maintenance.

-We offer a counselling service, please contact Matron/Nursing Team for further information.
+We offer a counselling service, please contact the Nursing Team for further information.

-Our Pastoral Team, headed up by Dawn Critchell, Support Services Supervisor, includes members of staff that engage with Residents on all levels to provide emotional and spiritual support.
-The team includes a Wellbeing Mentor, Companions, Volunteers and Birtley Befrienders, all of whom work alongside our Chaplain.
+Our Pastoral Team is built from members of staff that engage with Residents on all levels to provide emotional and spiritual support.
+The team includes a Wellbeing Mentor, Companions, Volunteers and Birtley Befrienders, all of whom will work amongst our Chaplain, a position which we're currently recruiting.

-Denise is able to add value to peoples days by talking with them creating life stories, taking them out either in the grounds or into the wider community, working closely with the nurses and Matron in addition to identifying Residents who would benefit from extra company and support.
+A companion would add value to peoples days by talking with them, taking them out either in the grounds or into the wider community, working closely with the nurses and House Manager in addition to identifying Residents who would benefit from extra company and support.

 Our Foot Health practitioner, Kim O'Sullivan from Feet First, has much experience working with older people and the limb and foot problems which can be associated with getting older.